Assessment of absorbency of mopheads

 Absorbency is used to describe the ability of a fabric to take in moisture and, by extension, the ability to pick up particulate matter.
 The Institute of Environmental Sciences and Technology (IEST) has published a recommended practice (IEST-RP-CC004.3) describing methods for evaluating wiping materials used in cleanrooms and other controlled environments for characteristics related to both cleanliness and function, including absorbency2.
 Absorbency is expressed as the sorption characteristics and rate.
 Quantification of these parameters is typically deduced from a static test.
 Dynamic tests, which differ from static tests that they involve movement of the cleaning tool to simulate realistic conditions of use, also exist3.
 However, most specification sheets report values from static tests, so they seem more appropriate for comparison mops.

 The efficiency of a mophead will depend on the fibre or base material and the construction details.
 Microfiber (or microdenier4, 5) materials are used in the fabrication of wipers and mopheads6, and appear to be superior in terms of liquid removal effectiveness.
 Because of the differences in composition and construction, their basis weight, which is the weight per unit area expressed in gram/square meters, can vary widely among mopheads.
-These values roughly range from 200g-m2-grijs to about 800g-m2-grijs.
+These values roughly range from 200 to about 800.
 In the case of two materials with the same base weight but a different denier or D-value of the yarn, the material with the lower D-value will have a greater surface area per unit volume and consequently higher liquid absorbency values.6

 The materials are processed into a fabric by weaving, thermal bonding, melt-blowing, or knitting.
 The absorbency of such a fabric is represented by its absorption capacity, which is expressed in milliliter/square meters.
 According to the aforementioned IEST recommended practice, absorption capacity is determined by the difference in weight between a dry piece of material and the same material immersed in a tray of water for 60 seconds.
 The weight difference represents the weight or volume of water absorbed7.
-This value must be divided by the surface area of the sample material to obtain the absorption capacity and ranges roughly from 1500ml-m2 to 8000ml-m2.
+This value must be divided by the surface area of the sample material to obtain the absorption capacity and ranges roughly from 1500 to 8000.
 This appears to be a more practical definition of the ability of a mop to absorb liquid.

-Absorption capacity and efficiency are related via the equation: abseffcapbasis
+Absorption capacity and efficiency are related via the equation:

 The third parameter that relates to absorbency is the rate of absorption.
 This value represents the time it takes a mophead to absorb a liquid.
 Depending on the settings, the rate of absorbency may or may not be a critical parameter.
 It is however obvious that a (too) low rate of absorption is inconvenient and may ultimately lead to a reduction in cleaning efficiency, through a shift towards non-compliant materials or procedures.